v12n-io/packer/README.md

 # Packer
 This repository contains Packer builds for many common OSs running as guests on a vSphere platform.
 As of Packer v1.7.0, HashiCorp Configuration Language (HCL) is fully supported and so all of the builds in this repository have been updated to use HCL instead of JSON.
 As such it is possible that some of the templates may not function correctly when using a version of Packer <1.7.0.
-As of September 2021, required versions have been included in each of the builds.
+From September 2021, required versions have been included in each of the builds.
+This will require Packer and any required plugins to be at certain versions for the build to execute.
 ## Structure
 The following is a tree view of the files in this repository:
 ```